easytarget/microPyEZfonts/README.md

-# Fonts for the MicroPython framebuffer
+# Fonts and Font Writer for the MicroPython framebuffer

 A collection of fonts sourced from the [u8g2](https://github.com/olikraus/u8g2) project and packaged for use on small devices, with small displays, running [MicroPython](https://micropython.org/)

+They will work with **`EZ FrameBuffer Font Writer`** (see [below](#easy-font-use-via-ezfbfontpy)).
+* This is optimised for ease of installation and use; especially for small 'info panel' type projects.
+* The fonts and writer will work with *any* display that has a driver for the built-in microPyton [**framebuffer**](https://docs.micropython.org/en/latest/library/framebuf.html).

+And will also work with Peter Hinches comprehensive [writer](https://github.com/peterhinch/micropython-font-to-py/tree/master/writer) class.

-These fonts have been processed using the tools provided in Peter Hinches excellent [`font-to-py`](https://github.com/peterhinch/micropython-font-to-py) repo, and can be used with either his (comprehensive) [writer](https://github.com/peterhinch/micropython-font-to-py/tree/master/writer) class, or the **easy FrameBuffer font** writer in this repo
+The fonts presented here were processed using the tools provided in Peter Hinches excellent [`font-to-py`](https://github.com/peterhinch/micropython-font-to-py) repo using font data sourced from the Arduino/C++ [`u8g2`](https://github.com/olikraus/u8g2) project

-These can be used with any display that has a driver for the built-in microPyton [framebuffer](https://docs.micropython.org/en/latest/library/framebuf.html), I intend to build a driver database here for all screens tested and known to work

 ## Status
 Working and tested on a ssd1306 i2c OLED display and a st7567 i2c LCD

 ![LCD](doc/demo-LCD.jpg)![OLED (Note. this display has dead lines at the bottom, this is NOT my drivers fault..)](doc/demo-OLED.jpg)

 # Fonts